GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

 </center>

-!!! note "Commented lines `#`"
+!!! square-pen "Commented lines `#`"

     Commented lines are ignored by the bash interpreter, but they are not ignored by slurm.
 The `#SBATCH` parameters are read by slurm when we submit the job.
 When the job starts, the bash interpreter will ignore all lines starting with `#`.
 This is very similar to the shebang mentioned earlier, when you run your script, the system looks at the `#!`, then uses the program at the subsequent path to interpret the script, in our case `/bin/bash` (the program `bash` found in the */bin* directory

 -  - -

-??? info "Slurm variables"
+??? circle-info "Slurm variables"

     | header          | use                                 | description                                          |
     |:--------------- |:------------------------------------|:-----------------------------------------------------|